yeschan119/yeschan119/README.md

 ### self introduction
-  + welcome to my place😄
+  + welcome to my page😄
-  + I'm Eungchan, from South Korea.
+  + I'm Eungchan, Backend developer, from Korea, currently living in Seoul, South Korea.
   + I studied Information System and Software Engineering.
   + I have two experiencies for internship.
     + Build an ERP system for Daewoong Pharmacy corporation.